common-voice/commonvoice-fr/STT/CONTRIBUTING.md

 files, with proper `checkpoint` descriptor as TensorFlow produces.

 To use an existing checkpoint, just ensure the `docker run` includes a mount such as:
 `type=bind,src=PATH/TO/CHECKPOINTS,dst=/transfer-checkpoint`.
-Upon running, data will be copied from that place.
+Upon running, the checkpoints will be automatically used as starting point.

 ## Hardware